UNCLASSIFIED (U)

 (1) (U) Under INA 212(a)(9)(B)(iii)(II), an individual is entitled to the exception for bona fide asylum applicants only if the individual has not worked without authorization while such application is/was pending.
 Because INA 212(a)(9)(B) only went into effect on April 1, 1997, however unauthorized employment before that date should not count against the individual.
 Therefore, only unauthorized employment occurring on or after April 1, 1997, will disqualify the individual from being eligible for the bona fide asylum exception in INA 212(a)(9)(B)(iii)(II).

-(2) (U) Before seeking the DHS confirmation that the asylum application was bona fide, you should interview the applicant with a focus on possible unauthorized employment.
+(2) (U) Before seeking the DHS confirmation that the asylum application was bona fide, interview the applicant with a focus on possible unauthorized employment.
 If the applicant has engaged in unauthorized employment during the pendency of the asylum application, and if any portion of the unauthorized employment occurred on or after April 1, 1997, then they would be ineligible for the exception and no purpose would be served in submitting the case to DHS for a determination of whether the asylum claim was bona fide.

 9 FAM 302.11-3(B)(4) (U) Other Exceptions